Chain-of-Insight/pop-machine-glow/README.md

 ### Introducing "proof of puzzle"...All your answers are ~~belong~~ _unknown_ to us

 PoP Machine Glow (PoPMG) is a zero knowledge encryption oracle and DApp that provides users and puzzle authors with methods to obtain verifiable proof of test completion.
-PoPMG verifies your user knows an without itself holding a plain text version of the answer.
+PoPMG verifies your user knows an without storing a plain text copy of those answers.

 Storage of puzzle answers is handled by the Oracle smart contract; this contract stores the Puzzle ID and its associated answers in a Michelson record type (storage) variable: